 Most Important Fact About IRS

 The first and most important fact to know about the IRS and collections is that it is not illegal to owe the IRS money, but it is illegal not to file your tax returns.
-So, if a client comes to Defense Tax Group with missing tax returns our first step is to get them completed to avoid jail time.
+So, if a client comes to Defense Tax Partners with missing tax returns our first step is to get them completed to avoid jail time.

 We have CPA’s, tax practitioners and tax preparers focusing on each and every return filed for our clients to ensure we get every last deduction possible, saving our clients millions of dollars annually.
 Once tax returns are completed and filed with the IRS we can start to tackle the amount the tax payer owes the IRS and help reduce your taxes.